JEdward7777/js-translation-helps-proxy/ARCHITECTURE.md

 import { StdioServerTransport } from '@modelcontextprotocol/sdk/server/stdio.js';
 import { TranslationHelpsCore } from './core';

+// This process is launched by the MCP client (Claude Desktop, Cline, etc.)
+// It runs only while the client needs it, then terminates automatically

 const server = new Server({
   name: 'translation-helps-mcp-proxy',
   version: '1.0.0'